rocketpowerinc/go-pwr/RoadMap.md

 - Anyone can easily change the repo it will explore
 - Have the script run in the preview pane and not open another terminal
 - Scroll preview without mouse
+- When hovering over tabs with mouse or cursor add some highlighting

 # Bugs to fix
 - ~~Can't see right boarder of preview window, even in full screen~~
 - ~~Fixed ps1 scripts not opening on linux~~
-- some scripts are all broken but only in windows??
-(I think its because the window sizes change size for some reason even on mac and linux but they don't break)
+- ~~some scripts are all broken but only in windows??
+(I think its because the window sizes change size for some reason even on mac and linux but they don't break)~~
+- ~~Fixed: Left and right windows changing size dynamically, causing border shifts and breaks~~

 # Test
 - Test App on Mac